disulfidebond/ctakes_processing/README.md

 There are two ways to run this step: using Docker, or via manual installation.

 ### Docker Image

+**IMPORTANT:** The underlying OS (Centos7) in the docker image [is official EOL](https://www.centos.org/centos-linux-eol/), as is Java8.
+Both have known security vulnerabilities, and it is extremely important to run the docker container in a controlled development environment.

 First, download the Docker image from Dockerhub.

+    docker pull datacram/c7cuiextractor:v1-1

 Then, create a docker container with an attached volume to copy files to and from the Docker container